 - Sharing plates or cups with an infected person

 - Being in close proximity to the infected person

 Vaccine For Preventing Measles

-Measles can now be prevented with an immunization.
+Measles can now be prevented with immunization.
 Due to high vaccination rates in recent years, measles infection has been limited.
-A study in USA found out that the instances of Measles had come down to an average of 60 cases a year from 2000 to 2010.
+A study in the USA found that the instances of Measles had come down to an average of 60 cases a year from 2000 to 2010.
 However, the average number of cases has increased to 205 per year in recent times.
 The majority of these cases were in individuals who were not vaccinated.
 It is essential to get a Measles Rubella Vaccination since measles can cause severe complexities, like pneumonia and encephalitis (inflammation of the brain).

 Some common complications related to measles are: